needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

 To download your asset information in this sample, follow these steps:

-1. Select one of the assets in the grid.
+1. Select an asset in the table.
 The asset details view appears.
-2. In the details view, select **Download**.
+2. Select **Download**.
+The download location confirmation prompt appears.
-3. A prompt appears to confirm the download location.
-Select **Ok** to download the asset.
+3. Select **Ok** to download the asset.

 >[!NOTE]
->To download assets, you need the right permissions in your Project to consume assets.
-Refer to the the [Asset Manager documentation](https://docs.unity.com/cloud/en-us/asset-manager/org-project-roles) for more information on permissions.
+>To download assets, you need the [`Asset Manager Admin`](https://docs.unity.com/cloud/en-us/asset-manager/org-project-roles#organization-level-roles) role at the organization level.
+At the project level, you need either the [`Asset Manager Contributor`]( https://docs.unity.com/cloud/en-us/asset-manager/org-project-roles#project-level-roles) or the [`Asset Manager Consumer`](https://docs.unity.com/cloud/en-us/asset-manager/org-project-roles#project-level-roles) add-on role.
+Asset Manager Contributors can manage assets only for the specific projects to which they have access.

 ## Main components